imrpittala/SnakeGame/docs/README.md

 ## Good Luck!

-This is a complete, working game ready for your BTech project submission.
+This is a complete game, made for my project.
+Hope it helps!
-Make sure to understand each part and be able to explain the threading concepts during your viva!